IdrisMiles/implicit_skinning/README.md

 * The transformed field functions are combined using composition operators that combines two field functions into one.
 * Once all the fields are composed together we are left with the global field, whose 0.5 iso-surface approximates the whole mesh.
 * During the skinining process we initially apply LBW skinning, then we march the deformed vertices along the gradient of the global field.
 * We apply some smoothing and eventually are left with an implicit skinned mesh.

+## Status
+### Completed
+* Generate fields for each mesh part.
+* Pre-compute fields into 3D textures.
+* Generate global field on the GPU.
+* Evaluate global field on the GPU.
+* Visualise Iso-Surface.
+* Implemented Max composition operator.
+### Issues - TODO
+* Implement gradient based composition operator.

 ## Docs